kapitannwel/simple-javascript-validator/readme.md

 ## Validation Rules

-- required = Textbox's value must be required
+- required = Value must be required
-- number = Textbox's value must be a number
+- number = Value must be a number
+- date = Value must be a number
-- email = Textbox's value must be an email
+- email = Value must be an email
+- date = Value must be a valid date format
 - gtzero = Select tag must have a value

 **gtzero** - Because select tag's initial value is zero as shown in the example below: